-- How to build a personalized marketing strategy
+Personalized marketing: How to build a successful strategy

 Why’s that?
 Because personalized marketing is all about tailoring your campaigns to provide a customized experience for your e-commerce site visitors.
 And in the modern market, the majority of customers expect it, which means brands that design the same messaging for all their customers are so last season.

-Discover what personalized marketing means, why you should be doing it, and how to do it effectively.
-It starts with gaining knowledge about your customers and using it to provide them with an exceptional shopping experience.
+This is why Bazaarvoice partnered with Klaviyo — to help brands elevate their personalization strategies.
+It all starts with gaining knowledge about your customers and using it to provide them with an exceptional, tailored shopping experience.

 What is personalized marketing?